ytopt-team/ytopt/docs/tutorials/omp-xsbench/tutorial-omp-xsbench-const.md

 Then, we define a constraint to decide block size for static and dynamic schedule.

 `p1` specifies omp scheduling types.
-If either `dynamic` or `static` is chosen, we do not specify block-size so that OpenMP divides loop iterations approximately equal in size.
+If either `dynamic` or `static` is chosen, we do not specify block-size so that OpenMP divides loop iterations approximately equal in size for `static` and selects a default size one for `dynamic`.
 If either `dynamic,#P3` or `static,#P3` is chosen, we need another parameter `p3` to specify a block-size for static/dynamic schedule.
 This can be visualized such as:

 ![xsbench constraint](xsbench_cons.png)